Skip to main content

 Her awards and decorations include the Meritorious Service Medal (4 oakleaf clusters), Army Commendation Medal (2 oakleaf clusters), Army Achievement Medal, Afghanistan Campaign Medal, Global War on Terrorism Expeditionary Medal and Soldier Medal, Military Outstanding Volunteer Medal, Humanitarian Service Medal, Overseas Service Medal (1 oakleaf cluster), Joint Meritorious Unit Award, Army Superior Unit Award (3 oakleaf clusters), Meritorious Unit Award (1 oakleaf cluster), Parachutist Badge, German Sports Badge (Gold), and Combat Medic Badge.
 She is a member of the Order of Military Medical Merit.

-MSG Joshua S. Strauss, Senior Enlisted Leader
+MSG Wanda C. Lewis, Senior Enlisted Leader

 COL Kevin Doherty, Deputy Commander